NuevoFoundation/workshops/content/english/pygame-pong/activity-1.md

 # Activity 1
 You can adjust the boundary of the Pong game by adjusting the height and width of the rectangle that represents the boundary.

 Go to the code containing the Pong game.
 Press **run**.
 Notice that the game's boundary doesn't look right - see the image below.
-Let's fix that in this activity, so the game boundary looks good.
+Let's fix that in this activity, so that the game boundary looks right.

 ![Pong game with incorrect boundary](../media/width-highlight.png)

 Find `# TODO (ACTIVITY 1)` in the code.
-Follow the instructoins to modify the `WIDTH` attribute of the `Pong` class.
+Follow the instructions to modify the `WIDTH` attribute of the `Pong` class.
 If you did this correctly, the boundary problem will be fixed.
 Press <b>run</b> and observe the result.

 {{% notice tip %}}